core-wg/yang-cbor/draft-ietf-core-sid-latest.md

 # ".sid" file example  {#sid-file-example}

-The following .sid file (ietf-system@2014-08-06.sid) have been generated using the following yang modules:
+The following ".sid" file (ietf-system@2014-08-06.sid) have been generated using the following yang modules:

 * ietf-system@2014-08-06.yang